ndronos/c-nomorph/HowStufWorks.md

     add flexibility to run programs without knowing values ahead of time like in Algebra, a variable is a placeholder that stands for some value

+operations:

+    built-in operations specifically designed for things to do with your data

 ```